 No one likes to hear that they need an extraction, gum graft, or other form of oral surgery.
 However, following the rules and guidelines following your procedure can help you enjoy a successful recovery.
 In fact, eating the right foods can even be fun!
-If you have undergone – or are about to undergo – oral surgery in Denver, allow our team at Metropolitan Dental Care to recommend some of the best foods for recovery.
+If you have undergone – or are about to undergo – oral surgery in Denver, allow our team at Metropolitan Dental Care to recommend what to eat after oral surgery.

 Foods to Eat

 Following oral surgery, the soft tissues inside your mouth may be a bit irritated and sensitive.
 Therefore, the foods we recommend will be soft or cool.
 While we encourage you to take this opportunity to drink lots of milkshakes and eat lots of ice cream, it is also important to obtain adequate nutrition.
 These suggestions should help you do just that.

 Broths and soups are excellent choices for soft foods after dental surgery.
 If it is within 48 hours of your surgery, we recommend allowing the soup to cool off a bit more before enjoying.
 Foods that are piping hot can cause the tissues to become more tender.
 Lukewarm is best.
 Patients who have undergone oral surgery in Denver do not have to maintain a liquid diet.
 In fact, there are several soft food options that can help you through your recovery period.
 Mashed potatoes, macaroni and cheese, fish, soft bread, pudding, canned fruit, rice, oatmeal, and yogurt are all excellent choices.

 Cooler foods can be soothing to the soft tissues.
 This includes things like ice cream, sherbets, sorbets, milkshakes, smoothies, popsicles, and more.
 Whenever you drink something, use a spoon instead of a straw.
 This will help avoid excess pressure on the surgical site and keep any stitches intact until they are ready to come out.